Registration number 375

 History

-LADY OF THE LAKE is believed to be the oldest working passenger vessel in the world.
+LADY OF THE LAKE is believed to be the oldest working passenger vessel in the UK.
 She was launched on 26 June 1877 by Seath & Co., of Rutherglen, Glasgow, from the Ullswater Steam Navigation Company.
 Her iron hull was transported in three sections to Penrith and then to Waterside, where she was contstructed at Elder Beck and completed on 12 July 1877.
 Her original certificate of registry describes her as having one mast, rounded stern, iron framework, clencher fastened.

 In November 1881, LADY OF THE LAKE sank at her moorings and was refloated by a team of Liverpool divers.
 From 1910, she was a Royal Mail Steamer carrying mail from Howton to Patterdale.
 In 1936, her steam engine was replaced by Kelvin diesels, providing 115 bhp: these were later replaced by Cummins diesels.